DataDrivenSustainabilitySolutions/off-key/README.md

 ## Query dockerized postgres
 1. Run the respective postgres container (`docker-compose.yml`)
-2. In the local terminal run `docker exec -it postgres_db psql -U admin -d offkey_pg`
+2. In the local terminal run `docker exec -it postgres_db psql -U postgres -d offkey_pg`
 3. The pg-terminal should open.
 Command should be ended by `;`

+For the timescale database execute `docker exec -it timescale_db psql -U admin -d offkey_pg`.

 ## Docker Commands
 `docker ps -a` for listing all docker images.<br>